OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Salomon Quest 4 Gore-TEX Hiking Boots

-If you’re looking for a pair of rugged hiking boots that will take you comfortably through the mountains or roughest terrain, the Salomon Quest 4 makes a great option.
+If you’re looking for a pair of rugged hiking boots that will take you comfortably through the mountains or roughest terrain, the Salomon Quest 4 is a great option.
 These boots are designed for extreme conditions and hold up well to their claims.

 Although they are expensive, they are built to last and made of high-quality premium nubuck leather with a gore-tex membrane.
 They’re also lightweight, a rare find in a boot with this type of construction, which is part of why they made our list of best-hiking boots for flat feet.